josezy/firebase-mcp/README.md

      `content`: `data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAA...`
    }
    ```
    The server will automatically detect the content type from the data URL prefix.
-This method works (most of the time) fo small files but clients will struggle with larger files due to the base64 encoding string length.
+This method works (most of the time) for small files but **clients may struggle with larger files due to the base64 encoding string length**.

 3. **Plain Text** (For text files)
    ```ts